Updated June 2023

 Please note that this does not include any costs associated with health insurance, which is mandatory.

 What is the processing time for a retirement visa UAE?

 Once you’ve been notified that your application is complete, the retirement visa application process may take up to 15 working days.

 Apart from being able to live in Dubai and enjoy the privileges of a resident, holders of the UAE retirement visa may also take advantage of the following:

 Sponsor their spouse and children

 Retirees have the opportunity to sponsor their spouses and children, with no restrictions on the number of children.
 However, in order to sponsor their children, they must be under the age of 18 for boys, whereas girls can be sponsored until they reach the age of 21.

 Please note that in case the children are older than the specified ages, they are not eligible for the sponsorship and will need to apply for their own visa.
 Sponsored children will be eligible for study in Dubai.

 Multiple entries to the UAE

-Holders of the retirement visa are fully regarded as a resident of the UAE.
-Thus they are entitled to enter and leave the UAE at their convenience for as long as the retirement visa is valid.
+Since holders of the retirement visa are fully regarded as a resident of the UAE, they are entitled to enter and leave the UAE at their convenience for as long as the retirement visa is valid.